Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: Data and analysis

 \subsection{SED fitting of Ly$\alpha$ emitter sample}

 To derive the physical properties of the $79$ galaxies with Ly$\alpha$ and H$\alpha$ detections in our $4.9<z<6.5$ sample, we fit their available SEDs with stellar population and photoionization models.
 We utilize the {\it JWST}/NIRCam imaging taken as a part of the JADES observations targeting the two GOODS fields.
 The current JADES NIRCam observations utilizes nine NIRCam filters (F090W, F115W, F150W, F200W, F277W, F335M, F356W, F410M, and F444W), covering a wavelength range of $0.8-5.0\ \mu$m.
 The JADES NIRCam data reduction is introduced in literature \citep{Eisenstein2023a,Rieke2023b,Robertson2023,Tacchella2023a}, and will be fully described in Tacchella et al. (in prep.).
-We cross-match the $79$ Ly$\alpha$ emitters with H$\alpha$ detections at $4.9<z<6.5$ in our sample with the JADES photometry catalog (\citealt{Rieke2023b}; Robertson et al. in prep.).
-JADES observations obtain NIRCam photometry from F090W to F444W for $61$ of these $79$ systems ($52/60$ in GOODS-South and $9/19$ in GOODS-North), allowing us to probe their rest-frame UV to optical SEDs.
-The remaining $18$ sources lie out of the JADES NIRCam footprint so there is no JADES photometry available.
+Among the $79$ Ly$\alpha$ emitters with H$\alpha$ detections at $4.9<z<6.5$ in our sample, $61$ lie in the JADES NIRCam footprint ($52/60$ in GOODS-South and $9/19$ in GOODS-North).
+For these $61$ Ly$\alpha$ emitters, we visually inspect the MUSE Ly$\alpha$ narrowband images or the {\it HST} images used to select DEIMOS targets (\citealt{Stark2010}; see also Section~\ref{sec:deimos}) with JADES NIRCam images.
+We have identified JADES NIRCam counterparts for all these $61$ galaxies.
+For each of these $61$ galaxies, we take advantage of the F090W to F444W photometry provided in the JADES photometry catalog (\citealt{Rieke2023b}; Robertson et al. in prep.).